aws-ia/terraform-aws-route53-recovery-controller/README.md

   name         = "mycoolapp.com."
 }
 ```
-Currently, this module supports ACTIVE/PASSIVE for applications across Regions.
+Currently, this module supports active/passive for applications across Regions.
 The active Region is determined by your `provider` block or by `var.primary_cell_region`.
 (See "Inputs", later in this document.)

-The example shown configures the following:
+The example shown previously configures the following:
 * A recovery cluster with a single control panel.
 * One routing control per Region.
 * Safety rules.
 The default is one, but you can declare more than one.